MatteoFrascarelli/rosbot_humble/README.md

 - `/home/nuctella/ros2_ws/ws` packages for the simulation
 - `/home/nuctella/my_ros2_ws` your new packages that you want add

 Every modification that you make in `ros2_ws/ws` and in `my_ros2_ws` it will remain also in your local PC, even if you will exit from the docker.
-These two folders are mounte in `go_sim.sh`, in the root of the project.
+These two folders are mounted in `go_sim.sh`, in the root of the project.

 If you exit from the container all things that you install will be lost.
-You can edit **ONLY THE TOP** of the Dockerfile and then run `build_sim.sh` to mantain the edit.
+You can edit **ONLY THE BOTTOM** of the Dockerfile and then run `build_sim.sh` to mantain the edit.
-For example if you want to work with `gedit` you can do add gedit here
+For example, if you want to work with `gedit` you can add it here

 ```dockerfile class:"lineNo"
 # Install extra packages